5 Things to Avoid in Your Improv Classes

 4. Don’t be polite

-Most students are super polite and hold back in improv classes, especially in exercises that are quick and designed for the players to go multiply times such as 30-second scene, three-line scenes, etc. These games are designed for you to learn through repetition, and by jumping in as much as you can, you help the group as whole.
+Most students are super polite and hold back in improv classes, especially in exercises that are quick and designed for the players to go multiple times such as 30-second scene, three-line scenes, etc. These games are designed for you to learn through repetition, and by jumping in as much as you can, you help the group as whole.
 Don’t be polite and let other people take all the turns.
 Trust that if you are getting out there too much, the teacher will reign you in.
 There is old actor/director tip: It’s easier to tell an actor to bring it down if he’s playing it too big than to have an actor who is playing it too small and have him play it bigger.

 Suggestion: Keep pushing yourself out there!